 Carolina Beach is a fantastic place to visit year-round.
 There are so many things to do in Carolina Beach it’s quite easy to fill up every day of your vacation, plus the city of Wilmington is nearby!

-Going to college in Wilmington and having family in Carolina Beach we try to make our way back to the North Carolinian coast every year.
-When we do, here is what we do in Carolina Beach.
+Going to college in Wilmington and having family in Carolina Beach, we try to make our way back to the North Carolina coast every year.
+When we do, here are the fantastic Carolina Beach things we like to do.

-There are two exceptions to a fishing license that is if you’re fishing from a pier that charges a fee to fish or if you’re on a charter fishing boat (both carry special commercial licenses that cover you).
+There are two exceptions to a fishing license: if you’re fishing from a pier that charges a fee to fish or on a charter fishing boat (both carry special commercial licenses that cover you).
 Here are some of the best ways to go fishing at Carolina Beach:

 - Surf Fishing from the beach.

-- Fish in Snow’s Cut and from Carolina Beach State Park.
+- Shore fish in Snow’s Cut and from Carolina Beach State Park.

 - Deep Sea fish with a charter boat from Carolina Beach or Wrightsville Beach.